Neosperience/shipper/README.md

 - ❌ 3 instances of `--helm-image-path` but 2 instances of `--helm-values-file`
 - ❌ non-equal amount of `--container-image`, `--container-tag`, `--helm-image-path`, `--helm-tag-path`

+## Available templaters

+### Helm

+The Helm templater is meant to be used on Helm values.yaml files.
+For each image to update, you must specify a value for each of the following:

+ - `--helm-values-file` / `SHIPPER_HELM_VALUES_FILES`: Path to the Helm values.yaml file to modify
+ - `--helm-image-path` / `SHIPPER_HELM_IMAGE_PATHS`: YAML field in the Helm values.yaml file to modify with the specified image repository, using dot notation for nested fields (eg. `image.repository`)
+ - `--helm-tag-path` / `SHIPPER_HELM_TAG_PATHS`: YAML field in the Helm values.yaml file to modify with the specified image tag, using dot notation for nested fields (eg. `image.tag`)

+### Kustomize

+The Kustomize templater is meant to be used on kustomization.yaml files using the `images` list format like in [this example](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/image.md).

+To use it, you must specify the following, either once or for each image/tag pair:

+ - `--kustomize-file` / `SHIPPER_KUSTOMIZE_FILES`: Path to the kustomization.yaml file to modify

+### JSON

+The JSON templater is meant for flat JSON files such as CDK context files (`cdk.json`).

+When using JSON, the `--image` argument will be used as the key to update in the JSON file, while the `--tag` argument will be used as the value.
+You will also need to specify the following value, either once or for each image/tag pair:

+ - `--json-file` / `SHIPPER_JSON_FILES`: Path to the JSON file to modify

 ## Provider notes

 ### GitLab